 The Public Staff has raised concerns over whether the proposed Transaction Documents contain adequate customer protections.
 However, through rebuttal testimony and at the hearing, the Companies have clarified that the proposed Transaction Documents contain similar customer protections to those contained in the successful 2016 DEF transaction, and have additionally submitted updated Transaction Documents that reflect inconsistencies addressed by the Public Staff at the evidentiary hearing.
 These Transaction Documents also specifically provide for continuing review and approval by this Commission postissuance of this Financing Order.
+In addition, the Commission, through this Financing Order, will also require review of these Transaction Documents by members of the Bond Team and Public Staff, to ensure customers are adequately protected, thereby resolving any of the Public Staff's above-stated concerns.

 The Commission hereby determines that the Transaction Documents described above are necessary to facilitate the proposed financing structure approved herein.
 Moreover, the Transaction Documents are reasonable and will help to achieve the Statutory Cost Objectives.
-Accordingly, the form Transaction Documents are approved.
+Accordingly, the form Transaction Documents are approved subject to further review by Members of the Bond Team and Public Staff to ensure that the Statutory Cost Objectives are achieved.